MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-client-library.md

 A background job is simply a request to execute an R analytics Web services in the background, possibly at some future time and date.
 By default, the result of that execution will be stored as a *persistent project* on behalf of the *authenticated* user making the request.

 >By default, each background job execution stores it's results in a *persistent project*.
-Persistent projects are discussed in the [*Authenticated Project Service*](#project-services) chapter of this guide.
+Persistent projects are discussed in the [*Authenticated Project Service*](#project-services) section.

 Each job moves through a simple lifecyle on the server, starting with submission, followed by queueing, running and eventually reaching a completion state indicating success or failure.
 The status of each background job can be queried, jobs can be cancelled and when a job completes the *authenticated* user that sumitted the job can collect the results of the execution.